hicommonwealth/commonwealth/knowledge_base/Package-Scripts.md

 Description: Runs ts-node, a TypeScript execution engine for NodeJS, in listening mode for changes, following tsconfig.json and using [server.ts](../packages/commonwealth/server.ts) as the entry file.

-## profile

-Definition: `NODE_OPTIONS=--max_old_space_size=4096 webpack --config webpack/webpack.dev.config.js --json --profile > webpack-stats.json`

-Description: Runs build webpack analyzer.

-Considerations: **Deprecated; recommend removal.** Appears to be redundant with `bundle-report`.
-As of 22-08-03 #all-eng conversation, appears to be unused.
-See also [stats.sh](../packages/commonwealth/stats.sh) for possible removal.

 ## start

 Definition: `ts-node-dev --max-old-space-size=4096 --respawn --transpile-only --project tsconfig.json server.ts`

 Description: Windows-compatible start script.
 Used to start the Commonwealth app in development.

 ## start-all